sadmanca/blog/_posts/2024-08-22-work-study-at-uoft.md

 ---

-If you're already familiar with the work study program at UofT then the following is for you:
+If you're already familiar with the work study program at UofT then feel free to take a look at the following:

-> **There's an easier to view work study jobs for this year** and you can check it out at **<a href="{{ site.baseurl }}/uoft-work-study-2024" target="_blank">sadman.ca/uoft-work-study-2024</a>** (preview below).
+> **There's an easier to view work study jobs for this year** and you can check it out at <br>**<a href="{{ site.baseurl }}/uoft-work-study-2024" target="_blank">sadman.ca/uoft-work-study-2024</a>** (preview below).
 {: .prompt-info }

 > If you're interested in applying to work study jobs right now *(applications are still open!)* or want to explore what jobs are posted so you can better prepare in the future, then **try taking a look at the preview below or at the dashboard at the link**.

-> While work study job postings on CLNx disappear after their respective application deadline, their data is archived on the dashboard so *they remain visible even after their application deadline*.
+> While work study job postings on CLNx disappear if you don't view them before their respective application deadline, their data is archived on the dashboard so *they remain visible even after their application deadline passes*.

 <style>
   .iframe-container {